 - Severe generalized or acute fulminating Myasthenia Gravis

 As we mentioned before, recurrence of signs is a big problem, therefore, the prognosis for Myasthenia Gravis is dubious.
-Dogs with generalized condition respond well to anticholinesterase and corticosteroid therapy.
+Dogs with generalized conditions respond well to anticholinesterase and corticosteroid therapy.
 Cases with aspiration pneumonia and megaesophagus are much riskier to manage.
-A worst case scenario is the Fulminant form of Myasthenia Gravis with bad prognosis.
+A worst-case scenario is the Fulminant form of Myasthenia Gravis with a bad prognosis.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.